 2 – Advanced risk management techniques.
 In today’s world (where low interest rates don’t keep up with real inflation) if you want your assets to grow you’re forced to invest.

 3 – Reduction of emotion.
 Every investment carries risk.
 This is where fear comes in.
 Every investment supports a dream, too.
 This is where greed can enter in.
 How do you protect your assets while taking the necessary risk and modulating the desire for ever greater reward?
 We teach how to approach investing from an emotional perspective grounded in education, information and empowerment.

 Successful stock market investing requires more technology and less emotion.

 Fear and greed have always been the enemies of sound investment decisions.
 Today, they are even more so.
 In a market dominated by machines that have zero emotions the individual investor needs to find a way to master his own.
 Algorithms reduce both the interference of emotion and can dramatically contain investment risk.

 Institutions have long since discovered that by using technology they can develop a new kind of “inside information.”
 Traditionally, what was only available to deep-pocketed institutions was not available to the individual investor.
 Technology, however, has changed all of that.

 Algorithms are the new “inside information.”

 This is the age of the machines.
-Computer algorithms dominate the investing landscape.
+Computer algorithms now dominate the entire investing landscape.
 According to the latest research from Greenwich Associates, “… electronic trades make up about 55 percent of U.S. equity trading volume….”
 Other sources suggest the number of algorithm-driven trades is even higher at 84%.

 Developing an investment portfolio driven by fundamental analysis (the preferred and most successful way for decades) has never been more challenging.
 The reason for such difficulty can be described in one word: volatility.